Genft-Studio/six-bit/README.md

 We considered generating royal titles and a corresponding coat-of-arms.
 The titles are based on real historic titles and ones from fictional worlds.
 So you might end up buying a title like "The Guardian of York" or "Duke of Nogrod".
 Coats-of-arms would be generated from common elements typical of coats-of-arms with a randomized color scheme.

 ### MoonOwls
 Inspired by [Moon Cat Rescue](https://mooncatrescue.com/), we decided to create a Moon Owl generator.
-As part of the system, we also built a template generator so that other artist could create their own variation of cute, pixelated characters and set up a vending machine to dispense them.
+As part of the system, we also built a template generator so that other artist could create their own variation of cute, pixelated characters that can be randomized and set up a vending machine to dispense them.

 ## The Economics